 Three Months Interest Penalty:

 If you are paying off your mortgage before the maturity date most lending institutions charge three Months interest penalty.
 This is calculated by taking the current mortgage balance and multiplying it by your current interest rate and multiplied by three months.
-For example:

 If your mortgage has a balance of $250,000.00 at an interest rate of 6.95% and you have 4 years left then the lending institution will probably charge a mortgage early payout penalty calculated as follows:

 $250,000.00 X 6.95% ($1737.50) X 3 months = $5212.50.